mondongos/SedolValidator/README.md

 I made a few assumptions:
 - Assumed that all letters in the SEDOL codes provided simply consist of upper-cased letters and numbers only - I have not accounted for lower-case letters or symbols.
 - `ISedolValidator.validate` must be run manually to make it work.
 I could have done this through the constructor upon initialisation of the class but I was unsure if this was needed.
-- Since there is defined user, it remains false.
+- Since there isn't a defined user, it remains false.

 ### Technologies Used
 - JavaScript